California lawmakers to consider a ban on tackle football for kids under 12 - KESQ

 Associated Press

 SACRAMENTO, Calif.
-(AP) — A bill that would ban tackle football for children under 12 in California cleared its first hurdle Wednesday after a legislative committee voted for the measure to be considered by the state Assembly.
+(AP) — A California bill that aims to reduce the risk of brain injury by banning tackle football for children under 12 cleared its first hurdle Wednesday after a legislative committee voted for the measure to be considered by the state Assembly.

 The bill is supported by advocates seeking to protect kids from brain damage but opposed by coaches who warn it would cut off youths from an important source of physical activity.